poissonconsulting/poispkgs/README.md

 poispkgs
 ========

-Attaches CRAN and GitHub Packages used in Poison Consulting analyses.
+An R package to attach CRAN and GitHub Packages used in Poison Consulting analyses.

 Demonstration
 -------------